MCPI-Revival/mcpi-repo/README.md

 A repo for worlds and servers in mcpi-central

 ## Worlds
-Worlds are stored in the mcpiw format, which is just a renamed zip file.
+Worlds are stored in the `mcpiw` format, which is just a renamed zip file.
 It stands for:
 ```
-MineCraftPIWorld.
+MineCraftPIWorld
 ^   ^    ^^^
 ```